 That night, Uchena would be too enchanted, too drawn by her magic without knowing it.
-The spell won’t wear off until he is atop her, too eager to produce a grandchild for his mother.
+The spell won’t wear off until he is atop her, too eager.
 When the enchanting young face suddenly flips to the angry mother of the girl he raped ten years before he married his thin, lifeless wife, he would scream.
 The fairly old woman would laugh wickedly.
-Trapped by her magic, Uchena would struggle to pull out of her and run.
+Trapped by her magic, Uchena would struggle to pull out of her, to run.

 Failing, his screams would tear the night, his fears finding their pitch.

 It would not have happened if the girl wasn’t fifteen, too close to sweet Uncle Uchena.
 It would not have happened if he hadn’t, of all people, welcomed her into womanhood, buying her sanitary pads.
 It would not have happened if Uchena knew the girl’s father liked vengeance, that something within him flickered at the sight of fresh blood.
-A thrilling, soothing feel, not a fright or a sense of disgust.
+A thrilling, soothing feel.

 The year Uchena turned fifteen, his parents enrolled him in a Christian school, Glorious Salvation School, so his life would not be a glorious sin like theirs.
 Here, ‘Wisdom is the principal thing’ was actually the Principal’s thing, a daily message the students never missed.
-Amidst pastors’ children and juvenile delinquents, Uchena wasn’t known as a bad boy or a good one either.
+Uchena wasn’t known as a bad boy or a good one either.
 He wasn’t the kind of boy who wasted allowances on watches and clothes to impress girls he wished to be naked with.
-He was not among the Holy Boys League – the group of boys who were so holy that if a girl fell into a gutter, they wouldn’t pull her up.
+He was not among the Holy Boys League either– the group of boys who were so holy that if a girl fell into a gutter, they wouldn’t pull her up.
 Instead, they would shout at a girl close by to help.
-Nonetheless, Uchena was a dreamer, never taking any action but simply fantasizing.
-Secretly, he sometimes squeezed his nipple.
-He did not shave the hair between his legs because he imagined that one day, someone would finally love him and that she would like to gently pull.

 Secretly, during long, tiring classes like Biology, Uchena drowned in his fantasies.
 Fighting the juicy passion altering his brain circuit, he often rushed to the toilet, his hands shielding his crotch.
 Once the soothing feeling of assured privacy seeped into him, he dragged his zip down hastily as though he were fighting, as if zips questioned strength.
-He began a journey into a private kind of white, to squeeze his nipple, to stroke his thing, craving the sweet, strong feeling.
-He waited, then cupped, watching it relax slightly and then enlarge.
+He would begin a journey into a private kind of white: to squeeze his nipple, to stroke his penis, craving the sweet, strong feeling.
+He would wait, then cup it, watching it relax slightly and then harden.

 Uncle Uchena was the only person she considered telling.
 She had been too afraid to tell her spark of a mother and hid the bloodied sheets beneath her damp bed.
 She definitely did not try her father.
-She felt it would be too heavy an occurrence to share, too awkward to bridge the decade-long distance between the both of them suddenly.
+It would be too heavy an occurrence to share, too awkward a way to bridge the decade-long distance between them.
 She deftly maintained a tiptoe relationship with him.
 ‘Daddy this is the school bill.’
 ‘Daddy, food is ready.’
-There was no significant thread connecting her and her father, no strand of love.
-It was a sort of eternal avoidance, a desire to evade as much trouble as much as possible.
+There was no significant thread connecting her to her father, no strand of love.
+It was all a game of eternal avoidance, a desire to evade as much trouble as much as possible.
 Father was a moneymaker, too away chasing it, too reluctant to spend it on the family but eager to flaunt, to impress as many outsiders as possible.

 Despite these flashes, these sudden growing twirl of suspicions, the girl still trusted him.
 It would not have happened if she didn’t.
 It would not have happened if she didn’t continue inviting him to watch movies at her house.

-On one particular occasion, Uchena slipped too deeply into one of his fantasies.
+Uchena had slipped too deeply into one of his fantasies.
 They filled the tiny frame of his mind like large airy balloons.
-And soon they popped.
+Soon, they popped.
 For months, he had been masturbating with the girl’s nude picture in mind.
-On that afternoon, right from the minute she opened the gate, from the moment her trust flashed in her smile, he began to picture how his fantasies would bloom into reality.
-Fighting the juicy passion altering his brain circuit, he pretended to innocently watch the movie with her, suppressing his urges, unconsciously clenching his teeth.
+On that afternoon, right from the minute she opened the gate, from the moment her trust flashed in her smile, he began to plan.
+Fighting the juicy passion, he pretended to innocently watch the movie with her, suppressing his urges, unconsciously clenching his teeth.
 Soon, he noticed the awkward and silent feel of the house.
 He asked the girl if her parents were around.

 It would not have happened if Uchena knew that the girl’s father, his blood brother, could cut him.
 It would not have happened if he knew the mother had seen all beforehand, that she was secretly a witch despite her marriage to an assistant pastor.
 She had seen all the dirty images Uchena conjured of her daughter in his pervert mind and swore over one of his pictures that if he dared break the girl’s hymen, his thing would irrevocably itch forever and lose potency.

 It would not have happened if Uchena remembered he was thirty and his mother badly wanted news of a bride and not incest.
 It would not have happened if Uchena knew what would happen.
 Ten years later, forty, finally married, he would be childless.
-His marriage would weaken into a long tiring sigh while his mother would be a fiery exhausting influence.
+His marriage would weaken into a long tiring sigh, his mother, a fiery exhausting influence.
 It would not have happened if Uchena ever imagined the concoctions his mother would force down his wife’s throat.
 Tree barks, camphor, cloves, alligator pepper, cow nonsense and mysterious herbs soaked in a dank fluid.
-It would not have happened if Uchena imagined the endless streams of quarrels, how this thing would continue for eleven years, how his mother would bring him a new wife one night.
+It would not have happened if Uchena imagined the endless streams of quarrels, how this childlessness would continue for a decade, how his mother would bring him a new wife one night.

 The night would plague Uchena’s wife forever, forced to accept the prospect of sharing Uchena.
 Uchena’s dramatic mother, too eager to have a grandchild, would bring a hypnotist woman she liked into her unfortunate son’s house to ‘help’ him.